 PS: Love the software, I'd even support it going commercial.

-#1 Updated by M W about 1 year ago
+#1 Updated by M W almost 2 years ago

 I had the same problem with german television.
 It was solved with the EPG running state feature.
 The episodes are cut perfectly at the beginning and at the end.
 It is not exactly what you want, but you can whatch all episodes in a row without overlap.